Our Traditional New Years celebration with Mud, Snow, Ice and Fun!

 We have several routes that vary based on the classes (beginners, amateurs and experts).
 It can vary from dry to muddy to severe snow and ice, depending on the weather.
 Being on New Year’s Day, you should expect tough conditions, which sets our race apart from the rest.
 Typically, we see high winds and a lot of mud, but have also experienced several inches of snow.

-Tire studs are allowed, and many people run them, but we ask that you keep it moderate and not mount flesh-grinding 4” spikes!
+Tire studs are allowed, and many people run them, but we ask that you keep it to 1/2 inch or less for safety of the racers around you.

 Sorry, no!
 Only course workers are allowed on the course prior to the start.
 Our lease and insurance only allows riding on race day.